 Mixed Media: Steel, gatorboard, RGB LED strips, 2x Arduino, electronics, software.
 14' x 4' x 2"

 Ever evolving rippling light, think underwater blue flames.
 This piece can be oriented either vertically or horizontally and is programmable. (video)

 At Reno Compression Fire & Arts Festival, July 2015

 Mixed Media: LED strips, PVC, electronics and software • 100' x 20'

-A site-specific light sculpture for select underwater environments.
+Site-specific light sculpture installations for select underwater environments.

 Race of Waves • 2015